GoogleChrome/chrome-launcher/readme.md

 Output:
   --output       Reporter for the results, supports multiple values
-                         [choices: "none", "pretty", "json", "html"]               [default: "none"] --output-path  The file path to output the results
+                                    [choices: "json", "html"]                      [default: "html"] --output-path  The file path to output the results.
+Use 'stdout' to write to stdout.
+                 If using JSON output, default is stdout.
+                 If using HTML output, default is a file in the working directory with a name based on the test URL and date.
+                 If using multiple outputs, --output-path is ignored.
                  Example: --output-path=./lighthouse-results.html                [default: "stdout"]

 Options: